UPDATE: Enjoy this project from our former home. We’re giving our current home a total remodel. Click HERE to take a look.

 I’m loving not having to see the big ole black side of my fridge and the bulletin board is already coming in handy!

-Now all I need is some artwork from the grands to display on it.
+Now all I need is some new artwork from the grands to display on it.

-Want to see other farmhouse touches that I’ve added to my kitchen?
+Want to see other easy projects that I’ve done to this kitchen?

 How To Change A Can Light To A Pendant Light In 5 Minutes